ansys/pyworkbench/doc/source/user-guide.rst

     password = "your_password_on_server_machine"
     wb = launch_workbench(host=host, username=username, password=password)

-There are other options to this `launch_workbench` API, such as specifying a certain Workbench release to launch, or to use particular working directories on the server and/or at the client instead of the default directories.
+Other options to the `launch_workbench` API include specifying a particular Workbench release to launch, specifying working directories on the server and/or the client instead of using the default directories.

 .. code-block:: python